5 Of The Most Expensive Vinyl Records In The World

 While a standard copy of this album doesn’t fetch a huge amount, one in particularly sold for an astounding $US400,000 in 1999.
 The reason it was so expensive is the fact that it was used in the court case against Mark Chapman, the man who shot and killed John Lennon.
 Chapman apparently had Lennon sign the album outside his building on the day that the shooting took place.
 It also has Chapman’s fingerprints all over it.

 As you’ve learned, expensive vinyl records usually have an interesting story behind them!
 Here we’ve touched on just a handful but there are records being broken every year so don’t expect this list to stay the same.
-This just goes to show that taking care of your old albums can be well worth it - for more information on vinyl record maintenance in Melbourne contact Cineclair Productions.
+This just goes to show that taking care of your old albums can be well worth it - for more information on vinyl record Conversion Specialist in Melbourne contact Cineclair Productions.